Suno Prompt Too Long: Fix Silent Truncation

 Extend: Verse 3 + Chorus 3 + Bridge + Final Chorus + Outro (~2200 chars)

-Result is one continuous track with no character cap collision.
+The result is one continuous track with no character-cap collision.

 Step 6: ASCII-clean the prompt before submitting

-If you pasted prompts from Word, Notes, or a Chinese editor, run them through:
+If you pasted prompts from Word, Notes, or a Chinese editor, clean them first:

-- For CJK style descriptors, translate to English (Suno’s English understanding is much stronger than CJK).
+• For CJK style descriptors, translate to English — Suno’s English understanding is stronger and English counts one byte per character, so the cap is more honest.

-- Re-listen to the new generation against your descriptor list — count which made it in.
+• Re-listen to the new generation against your descriptor list and count which made it in.
 Target: 80%+ of style descriptors honored.

-- The song respects the structural tags (intro is soft, bridge has the described drop).
+• The song respects the structural tags (intro is soft, the bridge has the described drop).

-- Lyrics in the output match your lyrics box through the final chorus, not improvised at the end.
+• Lyrics in the output match your lyrics box through the final chorus, with no improvising at the end.

-- v4.5+ users: the visible character counter shows you under the cap with margin to spare.
+• On v4.5+, the visible character counter (when shown) sits under cap with margin to spare.

 Long-term prevention

-- Save 5-8 known-good style templates that are pre-fit to cap and ASCII-clean.
+• Save 5-8 known-good style templates that are pre-fit to ~150 characters, front-loaded, and ASCII-clean.
 Start every new song from a template, not a blank box.

-- Treat song-form (intro / verse / bridge / outro) as lyrics-side, sonic-character (BPM / key / instruments / vocal) as style-side.
+• Treat song-form (intro / verse / bridge / outro) as lyrics-side, sonic character (genre / mood / vocal / BPM / key / instruments) as style-side.
 Never mix the two.

-- Bookmark a character-counter web page; paste prompts in before generating.
+• Bookmark a character-counter web page and paste prompts in before generating.

-- For projects in CJK, write the style descriptors in English even if your lyrics are in Chinese / Japanese — Suno responds better and the cap is more honest.
+• For projects in CJK, write the style descriptors in English even if your lyrics are in Chinese or Japanese — Suno responds better and the count is more honest.

-- Whenever a generated song misses a descriptor, log it.
-Patterns of “always drops the third descriptor” usually point at recurring truncation.
+• Whenever a generated song misses a descriptor, log it.
+Patterns like “always drops the fourth tag” usually point at the weighting boundary, not a bug.

 Common pitfalls

-- Adding more words to “be more specific” — past the cap, more words mean more dropped words, not more specificity.
+• Adding more words to “be more specific” — past the weighted window, more words mean more ignored words, not more specificity.

-- Using long sentences with subordinate clauses — the model parses comma-separated descriptors much better than prose.
+• Using long sentences with subordinate clauses — the model parses comma-separated tags far better than prose.

-- Putting structure cues in the style box (“starts soft, builds to a loud chorus, ends quietly”) — structure goes in lyrics tags.
+• Putting structure cues in the style box (“starts soft, builds to a loud chorus, ends quietly”) — structure goes in lyric tags.

-- Pasting from Notion or Word and inheriting smart quotes that secretly double the char count.
+• Pasting from Notion or Word and inheriting smart quotes that secretly double the character count.

 FAQ

 Q: Does the title field count against the style cap?
-A: No — title is a separate field with its own small cap (about 80 chars).
-It influences the song slightly but does not steal style capacity.
+A: No — title is a separate field with its own cap (about 80 characters).
+It nudges the song slightly but does not steal style capacity.

 Q: Why does a 150-char prompt work but a 180-char prompt drop descriptors mid-sentence?
-A: Section tags and special characters add hidden overhead.
-The 180 may be 220 internally.
-Strip tags or count with overhead included.
+A: Section tags and special characters add hidden overhead, so 180 visible characters can be 220 internally.
+Strip tags and count with overhead included, or just front-load your key tags.

-Q: Can I bypass the cap by using image input or reference audio?
-A: Image / audio reference is a separate channel and does not consume the style cap.
-Use it for vibe, the style box for technical descriptors.
+Q: Can I bypass the cap with reference audio or a persona?
+A: Audio reference and personas are separate channels and do not consume the style cap.
+Use them for overall vibe and keep the style box for technical descriptors.

 Tags: #Suno #Troubleshooting